maize-genetics/poaceae_tfbs/notebook/09_envirotyping/README.md

 In 09A, we process the metadata to obtain current and historical species names of the studied taxa.

-We queried the occurrence records based on the list of species names on BIEN and GBIF using 09B.
+As documented in 09B, we queried the occurrence records based on the list of species names on BIEN and GBIF and extracted the environmental data of each occurrence coordinate.

-Extraction of environmental data of each occurrence coordinate, and summarization (PCA) for  each species were documented in 09C.
+The summarization of environmental characteristics (PCA) for  each species were documented in 09C.